-Also, try to vary your protein sources and vegetables throughout the day, as each provides varying vitamins and minerals that are paramount for your health.
+Also, try to vary your protein sources and vegetables throughout the day, as each provides varying vitamins and minerals paramount for your health.

 Healthy Vegetarian Snacks

-Some of the interesting and portable vegetarian options include:
+Some of the exciting and portable vegetarian options include:

 A plant-milk latte or cappuccino